 Boy oh boy, is the Tampa Bay infield packed!
 It seems Brandon Lowe is the most likely player to get the lion’s share of playing time at 2B, but he’ll almost certainly lose some at bats to Yandy Díaz, Daniel Robertson, and Willy Adames throughout the year.

 Still, I’m interested in taking a 16th-round flyer on Lowe.
 His .270/.336/.514 slashline certainly impressed, especially when you take his .507 xSLG into account.
 His 34.6% K-rate will have to improve if he’s to continue his productive MLB career.
-You’re drafting Lowe for his upside, which is a 30-homer 2B with a .250-260 AVG and possibly double-digit steals.
+You’re drafting Lowe for his upside, which is a guy who could produce at a 30-homer pace with a .250-260 AVG and a handful of steals.
 You could do a lot worse as a backup 2B or INF option.

 No. 22: Luis Arraez (Minnesota Twins)